RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Results and Discussion

-For traversal over stairs, the footstep plans generated by the RL policy were able to stably navigate the robot over each of the steps.
-Moreover, the perceptive planner was able to perform comparably to the RL policy due to the additional foot position adjustments introduced by the planner to step farther from an edge.
-With the blind controller, however, the robot often stepped close to the edges resulting in leg blockage eventually causing failure.
-We further investigated the success rate for traversal over stairs with different step heights and depths.
-This is illustrated in Fig.~\ref{fig:stairs_height_depth_sr} which represents the success rate as a function of step height and depth (evaluated using \textit{kernel density estimation} (KDE)).
-We observed that locomotion failed for larger step heights especially for steps with smaller depth.

-Locomotion over the wave terrain was more difficult for the perceptive planner and the blind controller compared to the RL planner.
-In the case of the blind controller, the problem of foot slippage was significant.
-For the perceptive planner, however, we observed that the generated foot positions prioritized stepping near regions with lower terrain slope causing the robot to take larger steps.
-In this case, we observed self collision and collision of the base with the terrain resulting in failure.
-For the RL policy, we observed smaller foot deviations for forward motion and a wider stance enabling it to maintain its stability during motion.
+Figure.~\ref{fig:stairs_height_depth_sr} represents the success rate as a function of step height and depth evaluated using \textit{kernel density estimation} (KDE).

-The terrains comprising of bricks were the most difficult for the robot to traverse.
-The troughs and crests in the terrain often caused leg blockage resulting in failure which was prominent in the case of the blind controller.
+The extrusions in the brick terrains often caused leg blockages.
+This was prominent for the blind planner.
 The ability of the perceptive planner to minimize distance from the edges in the terrain significantly reduced the problem with leg blockage.
 However, the difference in the feet height resulted in the robot toppling over in most cases.
 With the RL planner, we observed a wide stance and preference for foot placement along regions which minimized the deviation in feet height.
-This factor was also introduced in the reward function during training.
 For the case of the blind planner, we computed a mean deviation between the maximum and minimum foot height to be \SI{0.074}{\meter}.
-For the perceptive planner the mean height deviation was \SI{0.083}{\meter}, and \SI{0.057}{\meter} with the RL planner, a behavior corresponding to the height deviation penalty introduced in the reward function during training.
-Moreover, Fig.~\ref{fig:bricks_height_sr} illustrates the success rate computed for different brick heights.
-In this case, the brick height only corresponds to the amplitude of the terrain implying that the maximum deviation in feet height is twice the height of the bricks.
-We observed that the RL planner fails to traverse brick terrains with maximum elevation of higher than \SI{0.12}{\meter}.
+For the perceptive planner the mean height deviation was \SI{0.083}{\meter}, and \SI{0.057}{\meter} with the RL planner.
+Figure~\ref{fig:bricks_height_sr} illustrates the success rate computed for different brick heights.
+In this case, the brick height only corresponds to the extrusion of the terrain implying that the maximum deviation in feet height is twice the height of the bricks.
+We observed that the RL planner fails to traverse brick terrains with maximum elevation of higher than \SI{0.12}{\meter} (corresponding to a maximum height deviation of \SI{0.24}{\meter}).
 This mainly occurs due to the limitations of the physical dimensions of the quadruped.